Page 31 - Atlanta Public Schools Student Handbook

 Teacher Reporting

 Teachers are required to file a report within one school day, with the principal or principal’s designee if they have a student that has exhibited behavior that repeatedly or substantially interferes with the teacher’s ability to communicate effectively with the students in their class or with the ability of such student’s classmates to learn, where such behavior is in violation of the Student Code of Conduct.
 The principal or the principal’s designee will, within one school day after receiving such a report, send to the student’s parents/guardians a copy of the report and information regarding how the student’s parents/guardians may contact the principal or the principal’s designee.
-For additional information visit https://codes.findlaw.com/ga/ title-20-education/ga-code-sect-20-2-738.html
+For additional information visit https://codes.findlaw.com/ga/title-20-education/ga-code-sect-20-2-738

-Removing Disruptive Students from the Classroom
+Removing Disruptive Students from the Classroom:

 The Superintendent and principals shall, and do, fully support the authority of every teacher in their school(s) to remove a disruptive student from their class pursuant to O.C.G.A. § 20-2-738.
-The principal or the principal’s designee will respond when a student is referred by a teacher by employing appropriate discipline management techniques that are consistent with District policy, procedure and guidelines.
+The principal or the principal’s designee will respond when a student is referred by a teacher by employing appropriate discipline management techniques that are consistent with District policy, procedure and guidelines

 29